-During 2020, trip limits were increased in both the limited entry fixed gear and open access fisheries north of 40° 10' N lat.
-Limited entry fixed gear (LEFG) limits of minor slope rockfish & darkblotched rockfish were raised from 6,000 lbs. to 8,000 lbs. per two months.
-LEFG limits of minor shelf rockfish, shortbelly and widow rockfish increased to 800 lbs. per month from 200 lbs. per month.
-Yellowtail rockfish limits in the LEFG program increased to 3,000 lbs. per month from 1,000 lbs.
-The Canary rockfish LEFG limit increased from 300 lbs. to 3,000 lbs. every 2 months.
+Before 2021, during the harvest specifications cycle, trip limits were increased in both the limited entry fixed gear and open access fisheries north of 40° 10' N lat.
+Limited entry fixed gear (LEFG) limits of minor slope rockfish and Darkblotched Rockfish were raised from 4,000 pounds to 8,000 pounds per two months, of which no more than 6,000 pounds may be Blackgill Rockfish.
+LEFG limits of minor shelf rockfish, Shortbelly and Widow Rockfish were separated and Widow rockfish limits increased to 4,000 pounds per two months, shelf rockfish to 800 pounds per month and 200 pounds of Shortbelly Rockfish per month, from 200 pounds per month combined.
+The Yellowtail Rockfish limit in the LEFG program was increased from 1,000 to 3,000 pounds per month.
+The Canary Rockfish LEFG limit was increased from 300 pounds to 3,000 pounds every 2 months.

 Open access (OA) trip limits were also increased for many species.
-Minor slope rockfish and darkblotched rockfish increased from 500 lbs. to 1,000 lbs.
-OA trip limits increased from 200 lbs to 800 lbs. for minor shelf rockfish, shortbelly and widow Rockfish.
-Yellowtail and canary rockfish also increased, from 500 to 1,500 lbs. per month for yellowtail and an increase to 1,000 lbs from 300 lbs. every two months for canary.
-These trip limit adjustments do not change the projected impacts compared to impacts evaluated in the PFMC's 2019-2020 groundfish harvest specifications analysis, because that analysis assumed the entire ACL would be harvested whereas the projected impacts are still below the ACL even with the increased trip limits.
+Minor slope rockfish and Darkblotched Rockfish increased from 500 pounds to 2,000 lbs per month.
+OA trip limits increased minor shelf rockfish and separated the Shortbelly, shelf and Widow Rockfish.
+Window Rockfish increased from 200 pounds to 2,000 pounds per two months, shelf rockfish increased to 800 pounds per month and Shortbelly Rockfish has a limit of 200 pounds per month.
+Yellowtail and Canary Rockfish also increased, from 500 to 1,500 pounds per month for Yellowtail and an increase to 1,000 lbs from 300 pounds every two months for Canary.
+These trip limit adjustments do not change the projected impacts compared to impacts evaluated in the PFMC's 2019-2020 groundfish harvest specifications analysis, because that analysis assumed the entire annual catch limit (ACL) would be harvested whereas the projected impacts are still below the ACL, even with the increased trip limits.